 - Oversee residents, fellows, midwives or advanced practice nurses

-- Provide call coverage and L&D support: interpretation of EFM strips, stand-by for deliveries, perform amniotomies & sonograms, IUPC/FSE placement, monitoring of laboring patients for staff OBs
+- Provide call coverage and L&D support: interpretation of EFM strips, stand-by for deliveries, perform amniotomies & sonograms, IUPC/FSE placement, monitoring of laboring patients for private OBs

-- Member and leader of the OB Rapid Response Team
+- Function as a member and leader of the OB Rapid Response Team

-- Members of patient safety and quality review committees
+- Serve on patient safety and quality review committees

 - Enforce quality metrics and evidence-based medicine

 Answer – A laborist cares for OB patients on L&D.

 Duties may also include covering triage or an OBED as well as caring for unassigned patients, but generally a laborist does not care for GYN patients.
 Laborists may be employed by the hospital or may be part of a large private practice group.
 An OB/GYN hospitalist takes care of both OB and GYN patients in the hospital.
 In general, the term OB hospitalist is preferred and recognized rather than the term laborist, however meaning and use of these terms can vary from institution to institution.

 Answer – There are several employment models, such as: